lemarcque/calculator/README.md

 ## Credits

 Great inspiration come from the designer of this application **Alina Shipulina**  [@alinashipulina](https://twitter.com/alinashipulina).
 You can find it is findable on his dribbble account.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details